aimat-lab/gcnn_keras/README.md

 ### Representation
 The most frequent usage for graph convolutions is either node or graph classifaction.
 As for their size, either a single large graph, e.g. citation network or small (batched) graphs like molecules have to be considered.
 Graphs can be represented by a connection index list plus feature information.
-Typical quantities in tensorform to describe a graph are listed below.
+Typical quantities in tensor format to describe a graph are listed below.

 * `n`: Nodelist of shape `([batch],N,F)` where `N` is the number of nodes and `F` is the node feature dimension.
 * `e`: Edgelist of shape `([batch],M,Fe)` where `M` is the number of edges and `Fe` is the edge feature dimension.
 * `m`: Connectionlist of shape `([batch],M,2)` where `M` is the number of edges.
-The values denote a connection of incoming i and outgoing j node as `(i,j)`.
+The indices denote a connection of incoming i and outgoing j node as `(i,j)`.
 * `u`: Graph state information of shape `([batch],F)` where `F` denotes the feature dimension.

 A major issue for graphs is their flexible size and shape, when using mini-batches.
 Here, for a graph implementation in the spirit of keras, the batch dimension should be kept also in between layes.
 This is realized by using ragged tensors.
 A complete set of layers that work solemnly with ragged tensors is given in [ragged](kgcnn/layers/ragged).